agera-sdk/previous-version-2/README.md

 When futurely working in the attribute macros `#[rialight::main]` and `#[rialight::build_main]`:

-- `rialight::main` expands to use either the multi-threaded Tokio runtime or a single-threaded runtime for the web browser.
+- `rialight::main` expands to use either the multi-threaded Tokio runtime or a single-threaded runtime for the web browser (not sure how to construct the task context, but it mightn't be complicated; if there's an existing crate for that, use it for the browser only).

 ## Web Browser Tasks

-- [ ] Use of some Tokio features might have to be replaced by promises in the browser if they panic due to thread spawn.
+- [ ] The browser does not use the Tokio runtime as the browsers are single-threaded.
 For the timeouts, use `setTimeout` (and some maybe... `setInterval`) from JavaScript inside a JavaScript promise and pass it to Rust via `wasm-bindgen-futures`.
   - https://users.rust-lang.org/t/does-tokio-work-in-the-browser-if-i-use-only-a-single-thread/97663?u=hydroper1
   - Conversion between Rust futures and JavaScript promises: https://crates.io/crates/wasm-bindgen-futures
 - [ ] In the graphics APIs, User inputs and some events have to be handled based on the browser's page events